VILLASframework/documentation/docs/node/guides/lab15.md

 ## Command Line Tools

 The IgH EtherCAT Master also provides command-line tools for the users to get information about the configuration, Slaves, Process Data Objects (PDOs) and Service Data Objects (SDOs) of the devices connected on EtherCAT chain.
-In this Lab we will experiment with some of the command line utilties shipped with the IgH EtherCAT master.
+In this Lab we will experiment with some of the command line utilities shipped with the IgH EtherCAT master.

 ```bash
 /usr/local/bin/ethercat master